burger

 Synchronize kDrive and VPS via rClone

-The operation allows you to retrieve in real-time the files and folders from kDrive and to read, create or modify these files from your VPS while ensuring that they are synchronized again on the kDrive server.
+This operation allows you to retrieve in real-time the files and folders from kDrive and to read, create, or modify these files from your VPS while ensuring they are synchronized back to the kDrive server.
 An rClone mount point can be created with a folder on your VPS to manipulate these kDrive files.

 Refer to the rClone documentation if you are looking for information about the available options: